fenago/snowflake-intro/lab_snowflake/getting_started_with_snowflake.md

 Negative
 : **SYSADMIN**
 The `SYSADMIN` (aka System Administrator) role has privileges to create warehouses, databases, and other objects in an account.
-In a real-world environment, you would use different roles for the tasks in this lab, and assign roles to your users.
-We will cover more on roles and Snowflake's access control model in Section 9 and you can find additional information in the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/security-access-control.html).

 ### The Lab Story